Andrés López Forero: News 2011

 In January 2011 DirecTV Latin America bought the rights from Caracol Televisión to air the International Humor Festival where Andrés was the host.
 The festival is currently airing on DirecTV throughout Argentina, the Caribbean, Chile, Colombia, Ecuador, Peru, Puerto Rico, Uruguay and Venezuela.

 In April and May 2011 Andrés López performed in Australia and Venezuela:

 Melbourne, Australia 29 April, "La Pelota de Letras 1000" at Athenaeum Theater.

-Brisbaine, Australia 30 April, "La Pelota de Letras 1000" at The Trivoli.
+Brisbane, Australia 30 April, "La Pelota de Letras 1000" at The Trivoli.